Wheel Backspacing vs Offset

 Wheel backspacing measures the distance of the inner edge of the wheel from the mounting face.
 Decreasing your wheel backspacing will give you more clearance on the inside of the wheel.
 Reducing the amount of wheel in your wheel well prevents it from rubbing against the brakes and suspension.
 Increasing your wheel backspacing reduces your inside wheel clearance, putting your wheels at risk of rubbing against the breaks and suspension.
 When lifting your vehicle, be sure to pay attention to the backspacing specifications of the lift kit.
 Too much backspace will prevent your wheel form fitting.

-It is also important to consider terrain when dealing with off-road wheels, lift kits, etc. If you are engaging solely in trail riding, mudding and rock-climbing activities, considering street safety isn’t as much of a concern.
+When considering backspacing vs offset, it is also important to consider terrain when dealing with off-road wheels, lift kits, etc. If you are engaging solely in trail riding, mudding and rock-climbing activities, considering street safety isn’t as much of a concern.
 However, if you are driving your vehicle daily on public streets, you need to consider things like maneuvering and braking capabilities.
 If you are hauling heavy loads, you should also be aware that your vehicle will ride lower and should be adjusted accordingly.

 For more information on wheel backspacing vs offset, contact our wheel experts.